 If you have been accused of a white collar crime, you need to trust your case to an experienced legal professional who can leverage many years of experience, combined with refined strategies and extensive legal knowledge.
 Established by two attorneys with more than a half-century of combined legal experience, the Law Offices of Hutchinson & Huffman are prepared to defend your case.
 We serve clients throughout Palm Beach County, West Palm Beach County and Martin County, Florida.

-Our elite team of defense lawyers are ready to discuss your case in a fully confidential consultation session.
+Our elite team of white collar crime lawyers are ready to discuss your case in a fully confidential consultation session.
 Contact The Law Offices of Hutchinson & Huffman by calling (561) 838-9793.

 Common Questions and Concerns Following an Arrest for White Collar Crimes